 Instructions

 - Place the cashews in a bowl and cover with boiling water.
-Set aside to soak for at least 30 minutes.
+Set aside to soak for 30 minutes.

 - Drain the cashews and place in a blender.
 Add the remaining ingredients and blend until smooth.
 Taste and adjust the seasonings, if needed.